Skip to main content

 cooktop-and-wall-oven-or-a-range

-Then again, you can place a wall oven anywhere.
-It may sound like a novel concept, but you don't check the food in your wall oven much.
+It may sound like a novel concept, but you don't check the food in your wall oven as much.

 Options like steam, speed, microwave ovens, and warming drawers are more readily available in a wall oven to personalize your cooking a bit better as well.

-Hard to believe, but after placing your sink and cooking appliances, the layout of your kitchen is almost done.
-Every other appliance is a standard measurement.
+Hard to believe, but after placing your sink and cooking appliances, your kitchen layout is almost done.

 Your only other decision is what type of appliances and secondary appliances you want in this kitchen.